phalcon-orphanage/docs/en/reference/cache.rst

     use Phalcon\Cache\Frontend\Data as FrontData;
     use Phalcon\Cache\Backend\Libmemcached as BackMemCached;

-    //Cache data for one hour
+    // Cache data for one hour
     $frontCache = new FrontData(array(
         "lifetime" => 3600
     ));